Department of Political Science Faculty & Office Staff

-One of her greatest achievements in the international arena is organizing and coordinating the first ever Africana/African American Studies Conference in Turkey at Bilkent University.
+Ardrey organized and coordinated the first ever Africana/African American Studies Conference in Turkey at Bilkent University.
 This 2008 conference featured students, scholars, performers, and artists from around the world engaged in a discussion of the achievements of and challenges still facing descendants of the African diaspora.

 One of her greatest professional achievements is being awarded the prestigious Fulbright Fellowship to teach at the University of Limpopo in South Africa for the 2017/2018 academic year.